-SOC101 (Sem 1), SOC102 (Sem 2)

 DURATION: year course

 CREDITS: 2

 OPEN TO: all students

 PREREQUISITE: none

 World Cultures and Geography is a thematic course that will enable students to develop an understanding of their world through an examination of a variety of regional cultures and geography.
-This year-long course will study six different regions of the world including: North America, Central and South America, Europe, Asia, North Africa/ Southwest Asia and Africa South of the Sahara.
+This year-long course will study six different regions of the world including: North America, Central and South America, Europe, Asia, North Africa/Southwest Asia and Africa South of the Sahara.
 By examining the culture and geography in these regions of the world, students gain an appreciation of the vast diversity of the human experience and the richness of human culture.
 This understanding will be accomplished by examining general aspects of culture that are common to all peoples: language, literature, art, music, economy, religion, food, recreation, and traditions, as well as an in-depth study of the geography of each region of the world.

-Alignment to the lowa Core in Geography Grades 9-12: Understand how human actions modify the environment and how the environment affects humans.
+Alignment to the lowa Core in Geography Grades 9-12: The geography standards emphasize the human and physical characteristics of geography.